Glossary

 Motorsport Management

-Motorsport management refers to the organisational, strategic and economic coordination of a racing team or racing operation.
-This includes resource planning, personnel organisation and strategic decision-making.
+Motorsport management refers to the organisational, strategic and economic coordination of a racing team or racing operation, including resource planning, personnel organisation and strategic decision-making.

 Data Analysis